 This is taking Hobbes to a completely different level; more than desire as the reason we do [anything], but also as the cause for us to do things we wouldn’t normally do.
 This is why, perhaps, it is has been mused that humans won’t evolve, can’t evolve, until we stop looking in the mirror and start looking inward instead.

 Eat.
 Love.
 Sleep.

 Life is simple.
 In fact, it can mostly be summed up in three very simple words: Eat.
-Fuck.
+Love.
 Sleep.

 Eating is something we do everyday.
 For sustenance, yes, and for energy.
 Because of the pains in our stomachs, and the traditions that arose out of satiating that hunger.
 Every region of the world, needing food, has discovered new and interesting ways to get, cook it, and enjoy the way they eat.